Esri/navigator-integration/README.md

-This repository is archived and no longer maanged.
+**This repository is archived and no longer managed.**

 Please vist the [ArcGIS Navigator help documentation](https://doc.arcgis.com/en/navigator/android-phone/help/deploy.htm#ESRI_SECTION1_C30D73392D964D51A8B606128A8A6E8F) for more information on linking to Navigator

 > # Navigator custom URL scheme